vavar/hew/ml/README.md

 - Once you have activated your virtualenv, run `pip install -r requirements.txt` to install the dependencies.
 On my machine I had to install scipy first with `pip install scipy`.

 ### Run
-- To run the service, run `python recommentations.py`.
-It will bind to port 8080 on 127.0.0.1 (only accessible from localhost).
+- To run the service, run `FLASK_APP=recommendations.py FLASK_DEBUG=1 flask run`.
+It will bind to port 5000 on 127.0.0.1 (only accessible from localhost).
 - When the service starts, it will open a sqlite db in the same directory and rebuild its models from the latest data.
 - Once the models are up-to-date, you will be able to query the service for recommendations.